 Alex Halperin (16:34):

 What’s something you’re looking forward to in the next couple of months?
 I think now the world is beginning to open again and that’s exciting but it’s also a little scary.
-But what do you, what are you excited about?
+But what are you excited about?

 Tammy Pettigrew (16:47):

-Um, I’m excited.
-Well, one for the industry, I’m excited to see kind of the change there.
+I’m excited.
+Well, one for the industry, I’m excited to see kind of the change.
 There’s definitely going to be some new brands I think popping in.
-Um, I’m kind of wondering what’s going to happen with the brands that were already on that thin line.
-Um, and then just for myself, I’m excited to see kind of what the world is going to be like.
-Postcovid.
+I’m kind of wondering what’s going to happen with the brands that were already on that thin line.
+And then just for myself, I’m excited to see kind of what the world is going to be like Post-COVID.
 I know there’s no way it can be the same.
 So that’s what I’m most curious about and excited to see how we operate as a society.

 Donnell Alexander (17:16):

 We talked a little bit about this off mic just before we got started, but you know, there are some impacts that people are going to be having.
-I heard this amazingly weird thing that men around the country, Alex, tell me if this is happening for you, cause it’s happening for me.
-Men around the country are having, um, problems with their hips, painful hips right now and you know, I’m thinking about like our sense of space and obviously we’re not going into restaurants the same way and movie theaters and ballgames and all that stuff afterwards.
-Are there things we’re going through right now that are striking you as remarkable in of, um, how we’re going to come out of it?
-We’re going to come out of this differently.
+I heard this amazingly weird thing that men around the country, Alex, tell me if this is happening for you, because it’s happening for me.
+Men around the country are having problems with their hips, painful hips right now and you know, I’m thinking about like our sense of space and obviously we’re not going into restaurants the same way and movie theaters and ballgames and all that stuff afterwards.
+Are there things we’re going through right now that are striking you as remarkable in terms of how we’re going to come out of it?
+We’re going to come out of this differently?

 Alex Halperin (17:52):

 Oh man.
-Well I, I’m, I’m grateful that I don’t have painful hips.
+Well I’m grateful that I don’t have painful hips.

 Donnell Alexander (17:58):